Northholm Grammar School: Lincoln

-In 1984 Lincoln was established as the fourth House at Northholm, named after His Honour Judge John Lincoln (1916–2011), Chairman of the School Council and a Judge of the District Court.
+In 1984, Lincoln was established as the fourth House at Northholm, named after His Honour Judge John Lincoln (1916–2011), Founding Chairman of the School Council and a Judge of the District Court.
 He was also Deputy Chancellor of Macquarie University, Treasurer of the New South Wales Branch of the Liberal Party, Mayor of North Sydney and Chancellor of the Diocese of Newcastle.